Director and Founding President

 As a current student of Communications with a concentration in Public Relations/Journalism at Monmouth University, I am so excited to work with the Turner Syndrome Foundation.
 As the Communications Coordinator, I intend to encourage and support those with Turner Syndrome and help those who must have a better understanding.
 Every individual deserves to have their voice be heard.
-My role at the Foundation is to advocate for this cause and let their story be known.
+My role at the Foundation is to advocate for this cause and let the stories of those living with TS be known.

 Data Analysis & Maintenance

 I enjoy volunteering my time with the Turner Syndrome Foundation.
 Applying myself is rewarding and keeps me in tune with current technologies.
 Coming here, I get the satisfaction of giving back to my communityand at the same time making new friends in a pleasant office environment.

 I am currently finishing my Masters degree in Physician Assistant Studies, a career path I chose with the aim of becoming a PA in OBGYN/Women’s Health.
 I have worked with extremely diverse communities in various hospitals across the tri-state area.
 My health care background and passion for advocacy provide me the opportunity to educate people on Turner Syndrome from a unique perspective.